Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 1.6.7 =
 - Amount in order title is formatted corresponding to Price Display Settings.
 - Added [Test Mode] to the order title if payment was made in Test mode.
-- Notice added to the settings regrading caching plugins.
+- Notice added to the settings regarding caching plugins.
 - A small bug introduced in previous version has been fixed.

 = 1.6.6 =